minvws/nl-covid19-data-dashboard/docs/page-parts.md

 ### Highlighted items

-A list of high lighted items, currently only used on the Actueel pages.
+A list of highlighted items, currently only used on the Actueel pages.
 The document also has `minNumber` and `maxNumber` fields that indicate a minimum and maximum number of items.
 These fields are only visible to administrators, so normal users will only be able to edit the item list.

 ## Data kind